alansun17904/JAKS/tree-of-thought-llm/README.md

 - ``--n_evaluate_sample``: number of times to prompt for state evaluation
 - ``--n_select_sample``: number of states to keep from each step (i.e. ``b`` in the paper's ToT + BFS algorithm)

-## Paper Trajectories
-``logs/`` contains all the trajectories from the paper's experiments, except for ``logs/game24/gpt-4_0.7_propose1_value3_greedy5_start900_end1000.json`` which was reproduced after the paper (as the original experiment was done in a notebook) and achieved a 69\% score instead of the original 74\% score due to randomness in GPT decoding.
-We hope to aggregate multiple runs in the future to account for sampling randomness and update the paper, but this shouldn't affect the main conclusions of the paper.

 ## How to Add A New Task
 Setting up a new task is easy, and mainly involves two steps.